logsearch/logsearch-boshrelease/docs/getting-started/deploying-logsearch.md

 Logsearch behaves just like any other BOSH release - it has jobs for you to allocate and properties for you to configure.
 If you need an introduction to BOSH, please review [their documentation][1] first.

-The [Logsearch Workspace](https://github.com/logsearch/workspace) project provides a local Vagrant VM including all the required dependancies and an embedded instance of [BOSH Lite][4] which enables allows you to deploy a local LogSearch development/test cluster.
+The [Logsearch Workspace](https://github.com/logsearch/workspace) project provides a local Vagrant VM including all the required dependencies and an embedded instance of [BOSH Lite][4] which enables allows you to deploy a local LogSearch development/test cluster.

 The screencast and instructions below walk step by step through setting up a local Logsearch cluster running in the Logsearch Workspace.